Silence

 Silence is the absence of ambient audible sound, the emission of sounds of such low intensity that they do not draw attention to themselves, or the state of having ceased to produce sounds; this latter sense can be extended to apply to the cessation or absence of any form of communication, whether through speech or other medium.
+Remaining mute can be a symptom of mental illness.

 Sometimes speakers fall silent when they hesitate in searching for a word, or interrupt themselves before correcting themselves.
 Discourse analysis shows that people use brief silences to mark the boundaries of prosodic units, in turn-taking, or as reactive tokens, for example, as a sign of displeasure, disagreement, embarrassment, desire to think, confusion, and the like.
 Relatively prolonged intervals of silence can be used in rituals; in some religious disciplines, people maintain silence for protracted periods, or even for the rest of their lives, as an ascetic means of spiritual transformation.

+Perception

+In the philosophy of perception and the science of perception, there has been a longstanding controversy as to how humans experience silence: "the perceptual view (we literally hear silence), and the cognitive view (we only judge or infer silence)", with prominent theories holding the latter view.
+However, a study published in 2023 in the Proceedings of the National Academy of Sciences reported findings based on empirical experiments testing whether temporal distortions known to be experienced with respect to sounds, were also analogously experienced with respect to periods of silence.
+The experimental results in all cases suggested that, at least in this context, humans respond to moments of silence the same way as to sounds—supporting the perceptual view that humans literally hear silence.

 Rhetorical practice

-Silence may become an effective rhetorical practice when people choose to be silent for a specific purpose.
+Silence may become an effective rhetorical practice or communication tactic when people choose to be silent for a specific purpose.
 It has not merely been recognized as a theory but also as a phenomenon with practical advantages.
 When silence becomes rhetorical, it is intentional since it reflects a meaning.
 Rhetorical silence targets an audience rather than the rhetorician.

+Strategic silence be an instrument in negotiations, debates, interpersonal relationships, and even broader social and political contexts.
+Its effectiveness lies in its ambiguity.
+It can be interpreted in a multitude of ways, fostering uncertainty and prompting introspection in the other party.
+This ambiguity can be leveraged to gain an advantage, create space for reflection, or even exert pressure without uttering a single word.